Souls-equal/Better-World-Edit---Bloxd.io/README.md

 # Better World Edit - Bloxd.io
 Some tools to build easier in bloxd.io

+## 〖〔 Notice 〕〗

+ㅤ◆ㅤMost of the codes are translated by ai

 ㅤ◆ㅤEach of them can generate textured shapes.